MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/use-source-control-explorer-manage-files-under-version-control.md

 - To display the Folders pane, on the Source Control Explorer toolbar, select the **Folders** icon.
 - To hide the folders pane, use one of these options:
-  - In the upper-right corner of the Folders title bar, select **Close**.
+  - On the upper-right corner of the Folders title bar, select **Close**.
-  - In the Source Control Explorer toolbar, select the **Folders** icon.
+  - On the Source Control Explorer toolbar, select the **Folders** icon.

 ### I don't see the latest data in the window.
 How can I fix this?